Synopsis: Breaking Loose

 In my business of 38 years, Centratel, I worked 80-100 hours a week for 15 years with an income just barely enough to support me and my two children.
 (I was a single custodial parent.)
 But when the “Systems Mindset” vision came to me twenty-three years ago, in a single moment of time, I immediately began to turn things around.
 I now work perhaps one hour per month while my personal income is…let’s just say, much more than my wife Diana and I need.
 Centratel, a telephone answering service with 800 competitors nationwide is, by several statistical measurements, #1 in its industry.

-Work the System addresses the following reality: Many corporate managers and entrepreneurs/business owners see the world as a complex, confused, random mass of sights, sounds, and events.
+Work the System addresses the following reality: Most business owners experience the world as a complex swirling mass of sights, sounds, and events.
 And because of this misperception of reality, the leader is working long stressful hours, killing fires and performing endless recurring tasks…and is almost always contending with cash-flow problems.
-There is no foundation for building solid infrastructure, coddle customers, train staff properly or do the creative tasks necessary for growth.
+It’s endless fire-killing!
+It’s seemingly impossible to properly build solid infrastructure, coddle customers, and to train staff properly or do the creative tasks necessary for organized growth.
 Usually, family life is a struggle too.
 Add to this, health problems.
 It’s a pity: as the years march on, entire lives are spent this way!
 You know it’s true.
 You’ve seen it…or maybe you are experiencing it yourself.

 The systems of life are there, working constantly, whether one sees them or not.
 So it follows that unseen (and therefore unmanaged) systems will produce random (and undoubtedly) bad results.
 Efforts to fix these recurring bad results is called fire-killing.
-A successful leader sees and understands how the machinery works, and then makes permanent adjustments to those mechanisms to achieve desired results.
+A successful leader sees and understands how the machinery works, and then makes permanent adjustments to those mechanisms to achieve desired results of efficency and growth.
 THIS is the end of fire-killing!
 The leader who can’t see the machinery that is producing the bad results will just keep thrashing, barely surviving; never getting ahead.

 It’s the seeing part that is critical.